Moddable-OpenSource/moddable-jp/documentation/devices/moddable-six.md

 The Moddable SDK simulator, mcsim, includes a simulator for Moddable Six.
 The simulator is a valuable tool to quickly develop and debug many parts of your project.

-To use the Moddable Six simulaor, specify the `sim/moddable_six` platform when building with `mcconfig`:
+To use the Moddable Six simulator, specify the `sim/moddable_six` platform when building with `mcconfig`:

 ```
 mcconfig -d -m -p sim/moddable_six
 ```

-The Moddable Six simulator can be used to simulate the following:
+The Moddable Six simulator simulates the following:

 - QVGA Display
 - Touch input